l3dlp-sandbox/kikofernandez.github.io/_pages/index.md

 ## **April 2019**

+* I will supervise Joy van den Eijkhof's thesis, who will be working on the implementation of for-comprehensions a là Scala (with a twist) for the concurrent and parallel Encore language.

 * I will be part of the organising committee of SPLASH'19, as Student Volunteer co-chair.

 * Our paper "Godot: All the Benefits of